brianrsavage/iop-4xx/README.md

 	added base code to the index.html and added initial JavaScript to the app.js file.

 	delete the boilerplate since we're not using it anymore.

+<----->

+Extra Credit

+	copied the code from the video (or followed along idk) I made a hex clock

+<----->